aigarius/static_blog/blog/2023/09/17/debconf23-photos.md

 [Debconf 23](https://debconf23.debconf.org/) is coming to a close in Kochi, Kerala, India this year.

 And it has been my pleasure to again be here and take lots of pictures of the event and of the surroundings.
+In total I took 1852 photos and walked just over 50 km between the two venue buildings and all the rooms where action happened.

 Today I will share with you the main group photo: